-Air quality in the Karakalpakstan and Khorezm regions has deteriorated as a result of storms over the Aral Sea bringing salt, dust and pollutants into the air.
+Air quality in the Karakalpakstan and Khorezm regions is poor as a result of dust, salt and other pollutants from the Aral sea.
 See Health

 You can be detained on arrival for the possession of certain medicines, including codeine.
 You should always carry a doctor’s prescription with you.
 See Travelling with medicines